Remodel Cost Estimator

 But first, the question we need to answer is:

-A fireplace door is important in your home not just because it provides safety, keeps the cold air out and the warmth in, but it also completely changes the look of your fireplace.
-It adds a finished decorative touch that is quite appealing.
+A fireplace door is a necessary feature in your home not just because it provides safety, keeps the cold air out and the warmth in, but it also completely changes the look of your fireplace.
+It adds a finished decorative touch to your pleasant hearth, making it even more appealing.

 The first thing to understand before you go shopping for fireplace doors is whether you have a masonry fireplace or a zero-clearance one.
 Masonry fireplaces are constructed at the time the house is.
 It uses brick or natural stone, put together with mortar.
 Even the chimney outside your home would be a more permanent structure with brick or clay.